Engineering, memoir, and music — one human journey.

 Impossible Crossing is the human story behind Engineering with a Heart.
 It follows a life shaped not only by hardship, perseverance, and crossing between worlds, but by the extraordinary people who appeared along the way — family, friends, mentors, and unexpected guides whose example, kindness, courage, and influence helped give that journey meaning.

-More than a story of personal struggle, it is a tribute to the people and places that formed a life: the culture, streets, classrooms, friendships, and acts of compassion that made growth possible.
+More than a story of personal struggle, it is a tribute to the people and places that formed a life: the culture, streets, classrooms, friendships, acts of compassion, and songs that carried memory forward.
 The book provides the human foundation for the reflections explored throughout this site — on technology, dignity, service, and the belief that progress matters most when it honors people.

-Memoir • Resilience • Brazil • Migration • Human dignity
+Memoir • Resilience • Brazil • Migration • Music • Human dignity

 RJ Silva portrait